sch3fr/StudyDump/JOURNAL.md

 working on console calculator again.
 ## 4-SEP-21
 I feel like I'm jumping from one project to another too much.
 But at the same time, I find it kinda hard to stay motivated these days.
 That's why I have only one contribution these past days.
+## 5-SEP-21
+Just realized that to be able to make physic calculator I have to understand physics first.
+Bummer.
+## 6-SEP-21
+My first release on GitHub!
+Really proud of myself!